5.Myoukoukougen Matsuri Taiko

 1. JiraiyaTaiko

-A long time ago, the son of the wealthy family OgataSyouma used sorcery taught to him by Sensodoujin living in Echigo Mount Myoko.
+A long time ago, the son of the wealthy family OgataSyouma used sorcery taught to him by Sensodoujin living in Echigo Mount Myoko

 and became Jiraiya.
 Resembling Robin Hood,